 A bit of everything including Female Vocals, RnB, Jazz, Electronica, Classical, Acoustic and some Piano Pieces and obligatory Jpop and Girls Generation ;D

-The low impedance and 112db sensitivity of the SHE9850 means that this IEM is fairly easy to drive, I get adequate listening volumes at around 10 o’clock volume travel with the D10 and 13-14/40 on the cowon S9.
+The low impedance and 112db sensitivity of the SHE9850 mean that this IEM is fairly easy to drive, I get adequate listening volumes at around 10 o’clock volume travel with the D10 and 13-14/40 on the Cowon S9.

 My first impression with the SH9850 is that it is a warm sounding IEM with a slight emphasis on the mids.
-Bass impact is a also a bit lean on this IEM, kinda reminds me of the UM3X although the latter extends a bit deeper.
-Hiphop and RnB doesn’t give that head bobbing experience with this IEM.
+Bass impact is also a bit lean on this IEM, kinda reminds me of the UM3X although the latter extends a bit deeper.
+Hip-hop and RnB do not give that head bobbing experience with this IEM.

 To close it off, is the Philips SHE9850 a good value for money?
-For me its a yes. the SHE9850 is an excellent first foray into balanced armature territory which not only sounds good but also looks good.
-I would recommend this IEM for starting headphilers who are looking for their first serious IEM.
+For me, it is a yes. the SHE9850 is an excellent first foray into balanced armature territory which not only sounds good but also looks good.
+I would recommend this IEM for starting audiophiles who are looking for their first serious IEM.

 - some fit issues